STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Action Spaces

 \paragraph{2.
 Sequential vs.\ single-step: Should dimensions vary per step?} If the task involves multi-step generation (e.g., constructing an argument claim-by-claim), the action space should allow different choices at each step.
 For example, in argument generation, content strategy and structural choices naturally vary per claim.
 In contrast, some features of interest, such as target audience, argument topic, and stance, could be varied at the tree level rather than at the per-step level for trees with reasoning depth greater than one.

 \paragraph{3.
-Prefix vs.\ internal reasoning.} \state supports two mechanisms for injecting action guidance into the generator: \emph{prefix} (pre-filled text that begins the generation) and \emph{internal reasoning} (guidance injected into the system prompt or context). \emph{Only one dimension can use a prefix}, since the prefix occupies a fixed position in the generated text.
+Prefix vs.\ internal reasoning.} \state supports two mechanisms for injecting action guidance into the generator: \emph{prefix} (prefilled text that begins the generation) and \emph{internal reasoning} ((contextual guidance included in the assistant-message prefill before that prefix)). \emph{Only one dimension can use a prefix}, since the prefix occupies a fixed position in the generated text and sets the beginning of the next reasoning step.
 All dimensions can use internal reasoning.
-If more than one dimension includes internal reasoning, we concatenate them one after the other.
+If more than one dimension includes internal reasoning, we concatenate them one after the other (e.g., ``I should ...'' and ``I will ...'').
 In practice, the structural or discourse dimension benefits most from prefix control, since it directly shapes the opening of each generation step (e.g., ``\texttt{First, I will present a counterexample...}'').

 \paragraph{4.
-Early stopping (\textsc{finish} action).} Including a \textsc{finish} action allows the controller to terminate generation early, preventing overthinking or redundant steps.
+Early stopping (\texttt{FINISH} action).} Including a \texttt{FINISH} action allows the controller to terminate generation early, preventing overthinking or redundant steps.
 However, variable-length trajectories complicate attribution: trajectories of different lengths have different numbers of positional features, and shorter trajectories may systematically differ from longer ones for reasons unrelated to the actions chosen.

 \paragraph{Application-specific tuning.} Both the choice of synthesis mode and the action space itself may require domain-specific exploration.
 The recommendations above provide starting points, but practitioners should expect to iterate on action definitions and synthesis settings based on early experimental results.